TUTORIAL: How to Secure Sales Using a Sales Funnel

 - 2. Click “Admin.”

-- 3. Find the “Account” column and choose the Gmail account you want affiliated with your platform.
+- 3. Find the “Account” column and choose the Gmail account you want to be affiliated with your platform.

 - 4. Find the “Property” column.